Fact checked

 What Makes Online Wills Better Than A DIY Will Kit?

 Online wills are essentially the best of both worlds.
-It combines the convenience of a will kit with some customization that you could expect from a trusted estate lawyer.
+They combine the convenience of a will kit with some customization and support that you could expect from a trusted estate lawyer.
 However, they aren’t just simple fill-in-the-blank forms.
 Online will platforms are designed to walk you through the process from start to finish.

 With Willful, we guide you through a series of questions designed to assess your life situation and your end-of-life wishes.
 After learning about your needs, our platform creates a customized document tailored to you.